 - Wash cans of fruit, vegetables and drinks if they look at all dirty — that dirt can carry a lot of tiny critters.
 Before getting paper labels wet, be sure to mark the top of the can with the contents, using a permanent marker.

 - Keep bottles of sugary items like honey and syrup inside sealed double plastic bags in case they leak or break — anything sugary is a huge attractant for ants.
 (NOTE: I also double bag anything else that would be a nasty mess if it broke, like oil.)
+This is hugely important to avoid bugs in stored food.

 - Put a bay leaf in every bag of flour and any mixes that contain flour to discourage weevils.
 Further, don’t buy flour that looks like it may have been sitting on the shelf for a while, or from open bins — both are much more likely to have weevils in them.
 If you have no option but to buy suspicious flour, put it in a pan and bake it at your oven’s lowest setting (around 200 degrees F) for 30 minutes before putting it into a storage container, or freeze it for at least 24 hours (sometimes you can use the freezer at a marina restaurant) — and be sure to stick bay leaves in it.